 Today’s feast was instituted in 1918, at a time when the terrible persecution of the Church had begun in Russia.
 It was considered that the people under the Soviet yoke had, as never before, to turn to the saints for intercession, protection, indeed, mere survival.
 As we now know, the number of martyrs of the Soviet yoke probably exceeds the number of martyrs throughout the world in the first three centuries of persecution of the Orthodox Christian faith.
 The whole country became the battleground of good against evil, spiritually, the centre of the world.
 In the dark days of the 1930s, many thought that this was the end, and yet by the 1940s people knew that the Church would survive and they continued to believe this even in the 1960s, when the tyrant Khrushchev announced that he would destroy the Church by the end of that decade.
 Instead, he was destroyed.

 World history changed, as the battle swung back and forth.
 However, by 1981 a turning-point was reached, when the New Martyrs and Confessors of Russia were canonized in New York.
-And here, those of us who belong to the Church Outside Russia which carried out this canonization, have little reason to be proud.
 Why, scandalously, did we wait so long to declare the Martyrs and Confessors of Christ saints, when they were obviously so?
 True, this canonization occurred nineteen years before their canonization was completed in Moscow, but there they were not free, whereas we in the West were free.
 Why was this delay so prolonged?

 This delay took place because of a lack of repentance.
 Only when people repent for their sins are they worthy to receive the saints.
 We should remember that in the Russian emigration there were many who were indifferent to the Church, many who had welcomed the abdication of Tsar Nicholas, many who were non-believers.
 Thus, my own relative, my brother-in-law’s grandfather, who was the last Tsarist ambassador to Washington, was an open atheist.
 Thus, in 1938, Bishop (now St) John of Shanghai wrote a report on the spiritual condition of the Russian emigration, describing clearly how only a small minority were churchgoers and the majority had fallen into sin.
 As the Ever-Memorable Archbishop Averky, writing in the 1960s, pointed out, the White Movement failed, and all other such movements after it, because their aim was mainly political, not spiritual.